zowe/docs-site/docs/getting-started/overview.md

 Access to the API Catalog can be protected with an Enterprise z/OS Security Manager such as IBM RACF, CA ACF2, or CA Top Secret.
 Only users who provide proper mainframe credentials can access the Catalog.
 Client authentication is implemented through the z/OSMF API.

+**Caching Service**

+It provides an API in high-availability mode which offers the possibility to store, retrieve and delete data associated with keys.
+The service will be used only by internal Zowe applications and will not be exposed to the internet.

 #### Onboarding APIs
 Essential to the API Mediation Layer ecosystem is the API services that expose their useful APIs.
 Use the following topics to discover more about adding new APIs to the API Mediation Layer and using the API Catalog: